Bahun98/HetLuxLab/README.md

 ### 4. Place Your Dataset
 Make sure your dataset file named real_data.xlsx is placed in the root folder of the project (the same folder as your main Python script).

+You can download the most recent dataset using Refresh_data.py, add calculated columns using custom logic or use the exisitng "real_data.xlsx".

 ### 5. Dataset Requirements
 The dataset must include a column for colour temperature, named exactly as CK_IN_KELVIN.
 This column is used to analyze the colour temperature of the lamps.